symfony-cmf/create-bundle/README.md

 ## Requirements

 * Symfony 2.2.x
-* CreateJS (included in this project as a git submodule)
+* Create.js (included in this project as a git submodule)
 * See also the `require` section of [composer.json](composer.json)